There are now 3 possible online modes for units:

 - Contact hours

-- lectures: 2 hours per week; tutorials: 1.5 hours per week (for face-to-face mode only)
+- lectures: 2 hours per week

-Glantz, S. A. Primer of Biostatistics, 7th edn: McGraw Hill 2012
+Glantz, S. A. Primer of Biostatistics, (any edition): McGraw Hill

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.